LPRD/TelemetryController/README.md

 ### Major
 * Get CSV parsing working
 * Command line inteface
+* Show invalid packets in serial window as a different color instead of stdout
 * Multiple plots on the same graph?

 ### Minor